Meledit/UNESCO-Venise/README.md

 # UNESCO-Venise
-The UNESCO-Venise is a collaborative endeavor undertaken by a team of five individuals in partnership with UNESCO.
+UNESCO-Venise is a collaborative endeavor undertaken by a team of five individuals in partnership with UNESCO.
 The objective of this project is to create a website that showcases and promotes a city with UNESCO cultural heritage.
 In this case, the focus is on the city of Venice.
 The website provides a comprehensive platform featuring pages dedicated to history, culture, travel recommendations, places to visit, and quizzes.
 It is available in both English and French languages.

 ## Features
 The UNESCO-Venise website dedicated to Venice offers the following features and sections: